-Pavilion Point is a 4.9 mile lightly trafficked out and back trail located near Silver Plume, CO that offers scenic views and is good for all skill levels.
+Pavilion Point is a 4.9 mile lightly trafficked out and back trail located near Silver Plume, Colorado that offers scenic views and is good for all skill levels.
 The trail is primarily used for hiking, trail running, and cross country skiing and is accessible from December until February.

 cross country skiing

 I give it a 3.5 because I might go back to camp up there were the chimney is at and it was cool hearing the horn of the railroad train and watching it from a distance.
 It did have some nice views too although most of the hike is surrounded by trees from both sides.
 There were some old gold mine sites that were fun to look at and this trail was likely originally used to transport ore down the mountain.